About febrile seizures

 But let's look at it step by step.

 Febrile seizure is not uncommon in the first years of life.
-It occurs in about 3% of children between the ages of half and five, as the child's brain is more sensitive to infections and fever than later.
+It occurs in about 3% of children between the ages of 6 months and 5 years, as the child's brain is more sensitive to infections and fever than later.
 The so-called seizure threshold is lower in childhood.
 Once a child has had a seizure, it may recur 1-2x in one third of the children until they grow out of it by school age.

 No epilepsy will result from a febrile seizure, you don't have to worry about that!
 Of 100 young children with febrile convulsions, only in two cases is this the first, early sign of a later epileptic illness.

-Febrile convulsions do not cause permanent brain damage, nor do they cause behavioral, learning, or developmental disorders.
+Febrile convulsions do not cause permanent brain damage, nor do they cause behavioural, learning, or developmental disorders.

 There is also no link between febrile seizures and sudden infant death syndrome (SIDS).